bangazon-clumsy-penguins/WorkforceManagement/README.md

 Index

 - Shows a list of all the training names.
 Each name is a hyperlink that can be clicked to view the details of that department.

+Details

+- Shows the details of a training program including start date, end date, and max occupancy

 Create